-Although e-residents have access to many of the e-services available to citizens and residents of Estonia, your digital ID card does not serve as a residency permit and e-Residency does not grant you the right of residency in Estonia.
+Although e-residents have access to many of the e-services available to citizens and residents of Estonia, your digital ID card does not serve as a residency permit and e-Residency does not grant you the right of entry to or residency in Estonia.

-If you are interested in moving to Estonia or hiring employees, the Work in Estonia website has a great tool to help navigate the process.
+If you are interested in moving to Estonia or hiring employees, the Work in Estonia website is a great tool to help navigate the process.

 To learn more, go to the Estonian Police and Border Guard Board website or find a relocation service provider in our Marketplace.
 A relocation service provider can assist you with a personalized consultation regarding your move to Estonia.

 If you are the founder of a startup and interested in moving your team physically to Estonia, you can find information about obtaining a startup visa through Startup Estonia.

 You can also find relevant information on the website of the Settle in Estonia programme.
 All foreigners with a residence permit who have arrived in Estonia during the last five years are eligible for a free educational programme that covers all aspects of life in Estonia, including Estonian language courses.

 A citizen of the EU, EEA or Swiss Confederation has a right to stay in Estonia on the basis of a valid travel document or an identity card for a period of up to three months.